Hashbury1/DevOps-dashboard/README.md

 3.  **Checkout Different Branches:** Switch between the branches to see the state of the project at different stages.
     ```bash
     git checkout main        # Switch to the main branch
-    git checkout feature-a   # Switch to the feature-a branch
+    git checkout feature/server-status   # Switch to the feature/server-status branch
     # ... and so on for other branches
     ```